tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The general goal of the key exchange process is to create a master_secret known to the communicating parties and not to attackers (see
 {{computing-the-master-secrets}}).
-The master_secret is required to generate the Finished messages and record protection keys (see {{server-finished}} and
+The master_secret is required to generate the record protection keys (see {{server-finished}} and
 {{key-calculation}}).
-By sending a correct Finished message, parties thus prove that they know the correct master_secret.
+By sending a correct Finished message, parties thus prove that they know the correct master_secret and bind the ephemeral keys to the authentication secret.

 ####  Anonymous Key Exchange